American Institute of Aeronautics and Astronautics

 The American Institute of Aeronautics and Astronautics (AIAA) is a professional society for the field of aerospace engineering.
 The AIAA is the U.S. representative on the International Astronautical Federation and the International Council of the Aeronautical Sciences.
-In 2015, it had more than 30,000 members among aerospace professionals worldwide (a majority are American and/or live in the United States).
+In 2015, it had more than 30,000 members among aerospace professionals worldwide (a majority are American or live in the United States).

 History

 The AIAA was founded in 1963 from the merger of two earlier societies: the American Rocket Society (ARS), founded in 1930 as the American Interplanetary Society (AIS), and the Institute of the Aerospace Sciences (IAS), founded in 1932 as the Institute of the Aeronautical Sciences.
 Paul Johnston was the first executive director of the organization.
 Jim Harford took his seat after 18 months.
 The newly-formed structure gathered 47 technical committees and one broad technical publication, the AIAA Journal.
 The AIAA Student Journal was also launched in 1963.
 The merger also led to the sale of the organizations' former headquarter buildings, and the relocation in the Sperry Rand Building.

 In 1967, the Technical Committee on Space and Atmospheric Science launched a study to capture the opinion of its members in California on the UFO phenomenon.

-In April 2017, John Langford, CEO of Aurora Flight Sciences, was elected President of the AIAA.